pehks1980/ngrok_restarter/README.md

 # THIS ngrok_restarter script can restart it on the schedule and re-setup telegram api hook automatically to new ngrok daemon

 # ngrok_restarter
-restarts ngrok and rehooks it to your telegrambot on crontab schedule
+restarts ngrok and rehooks it to your telegrambot on crontab schedule (probably it works on linux only)

 to execute it on time user needs to add it to crontab